 In 2018, AARP ranked Virginia as one of the fifth “Best States to Retire.”
-The state was praised for its array of leisure of activities, access to natural settings, historical attractions and more.
+The state was praised for its array of leisure activities, access to natural settings, historical attractions and more.
 All of this can be found near Lake Anna.
 There are three main factors that come into play when deciding where to retire: cost of living, climate and activities.

 Cost of Living near Lake Anna

 With the money you save, you can decide which Lake Anna community is right for you.
-Those who decide to move to Lake Anna when they retire have their choice of a number of settings.
+Those who decide to move to Lake Anna when they retire have their choice of living in a number of settings.
 Would you like to spend your days by the water or in a more secluded, wooded area?
-Homes in Lake Anna range from cozy cottages and family homes to waterfront abodes.
+Homes in Lake Anna range from cozy cottages and family homes to waterfront adobes.